Mortgage Renewal Advice

+No, Mortgage Renewal is a great time to shop different rates to get the best option to save money in the long term.
 Your mortgage maturity is the day your mortgage term ends.
 For most lenders, they will let you begin the early mortgage renewal process up to 120 days (4 months) from the end of your term.
 As soon as you are 120 days out from your term ending, it’s recommended that you start shopping around for the best possible renewal rates.
 By starting to shop around as soon as possible, you can see what rates are available and be better prepared to negotiate with your lender.

 Have your financial goals changed since your mortgage term began?
 Things like kids, a promotion or other unexpected expenses can all pop up and impact your financial goals.
 The great thing about going through the mortgage renewal process is that it allows you the opportunity to re-evaluate your goals and adjust your budget accordingly.
 Maybe you’ve got a promotion and want to increase your payments.
 Perhaps you have new expenses and want to decrease your payment amounts.
 Your mortgage renewal is a great time to evaluate your goals and adjust as needed.

+You should start looking into your options 3-4 months before your renewal date.
 Your current lender is required by law to send you a renewal statement at least 21 days before your term ends.
 This is usually when your lender will mail you a renewal offer with a mortgage rate attached.
 By the 30 days out point, you should have completed enough research to know what other lenders are offering.
 These final 30 days can be used to negotiate your new terms with your current lender or begin to make appointments with other lenders.

-Reasons to obtain a second Mortgage
+Reasons to Obtain a Second Mortgage

 - Reduce monthly debt payments